 We are proud to give back to our communities that are home to Inland Rail.

-Since 2019, our sponsorships and donations program has benefitted more than 100 community groups in New South Wales, Queensland and Victoria with grants worth more than $380,000.
+Since 2019, our sponsorships and donations program has benefitted more than 300 community projects in New South Wales, Queensland and Victoria with grants worth more than $1 million.

 Annual sponsorship rounds